epfl-ada/ada-2024-project-sapimatacle/README.md

 Do connections increase the box office revenue of the movies?
 Is the effect significant?
 And significantly different from non-franchise movies?

-## Proposed timeline

-### Until P2 (Nov.
-15):

-The preliminary analysis of the different data we have such as genre, box office revenue, character data, etc.

-### Nov.
-15 - Nov.
-22:

-We separate work as described in the next section, and continue working on the analyis to answer every single aspect of our research questions.

-### Nov.
-22-29:

-Start creating the decision tree, reflect on other possible features to create the best second movie, or sequel, that might be valuable.

-### Nov.
-29 - Dec.
-6:

-A week dedicated to HW2.
-No work on the project.

-### Dec.
-6-13:

-Some of us will start creating the website, the plan is to use Jekyll for the desing.
-All the visualization we use in the website should be finalized by the end of this week.

-### Dec.
-13-20:

-Writing the data story, remarks and conclusion of the project on the web site

 ## **Organization within the team**

 - **Takuya** was in charge of downloading TMDB dataset and also preprocessing and the preliminary analysis of character data